dillhong/Fantasy-Football-Career-Rankings/README.md

 - Average Points For Rank

 Each metric is standardized (how many standard deviations above or below the mean) and added together to give a true value.

-Other metrics measures are miscellaneous
+Other metrics measures are miscellaneous.

 Work in Progress:
 - Rosters